96% of students found that the support given by the Library staff was useful.

 *Source: Library Customer Satisfaction Survey 2015

-There is an award-winning Library at each of the College's main sites offering a wide range of facilities, resources and services to support your independent learning and study skills.
+There is a Library at each of the College's main sites offering a wide range of facilities, resources and services to support your independent learning and study skills.

 There are individual, group and quiet study areas with PCs, laptops and Wi-Fi.